sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

  | 0.1 |             |      Junchao Chen  | Initial version                   |

 ### Scope
 This document is the design document for port auto negotiation feature on SONiC.
-This includes the requirements, yang model change, CLI change, DB schema change and swss change.
+This includes the requirements, CLI change, DB schema change, swss change.

 ### Definitions/Abbreviations
 N/A